Cognitive Ink are your Human Centred Design Guides.

 Short Facts

-2013: Cognitive Ink was founded to bring the best of social science, system analysis, business optimisation and experience design and visual thinking to bear on solving problems.
+2013: Cognitive Ink was founded to bring the best of social science, system analysis, business optimisation and experience design and physical / visual thinking to bear on solving problems.
 It’s in our name, we Think in Ink.

 165+ Projects: across domains spanning built environment, financial services, manufacturing, healthcare and logistics.